zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

 boards and will run in an emulated environment if available for the architecture or configuration being tested.

-In normal use, sanitycheck runs a limited set of kernel tests (inside an emulator).
-Because of its limited test execution coverage, sanitycheck cannot guarantee local changes will succeed in the full build environment, but it does sufficient testing by building samples and tests for different boards and different configurations to help keep the complete code tree buildable.
+In normal use, twister runs a limited set of kernel tests (inside an emulator).
+Because of its limited test execution coverage, twister cannot guarantee local changes will succeed in the full build environment, but it does sufficient testing by building samples and tests for different boards and different configurations to help keep the complete code tree buildable.

-When using (at least) one ``-v`` option, sanitycheck's console output shows for every test how the test is run (qemu, native_posix, etc.) or whether the binary was just built.
-There are a few reasons why sanitycheck only builds a test and doesn't run it:
+When using (at least) one ``-v`` option, twister's console output shows for every test how the test is run (qemu, native_posix, etc.) or whether the binary was just built.
+There are a few reasons why twister only builds a test and doesn't run it:

 - The test is marked as ``build_only: true`` in its ``.yaml``